 - tires is the same as for P-Metric tires except for the letters "LT" that are molded into the sidewall preceding the size designation.
-Example: LT235/85R16. - Temporary spare tires are high-pressure compact spares designed for temporary emergency use only.
-Tires designed to this standard have the letter "T" molded into the sidewall preceding the size designation.
+Example: LT235/85R16. - Temporary spare tires are spares designed for temporary emergency use only.
+Temporary high pressure compact spare tires have the letter "T" or "S" molded into the sidewall preceding the size designation.
 Example: T145/80D18 103M. - High flotation tire sizing is based on U.S. design 5 standards and it begins with the tire diameter molded into the sidewall.
 Example: 31x10.5 R15 LT.